Published January 27, 2026

 To reduce mistakes:

-7. Learn from mistakes: When mistakes occur, analyze what went wrong and how to prevent similar errors.
+8. Learn from mistakes: When mistakes occur, analyze what went wrong and why.
+Learning from mistakes helps prevent similar errors in the future.

 How to Understand Others